 He had previously drummed up a lot of hype with some terrific spells at Watford, but ever since he moved to Turf Moor his career has been on a downward trajectory.

-Two years and three goals later, it's looking like a mistake.
+Three years and six goals later, it's looking like a mistake.
 Time for a move back down to the Championship.

 After netting 12 times for newly-promoted Swansea, Graham tricked us all into thinking he could hack it in the Premier League.